chepeniv/PR-T3/Academic_Resume/academic_resume-first_draft.md

   lecture on the algorithm i developed

 ## Atlas AirBnb Clone - December, 2024

 https://github.com/chepeniv/atlas-AirBnB_clone_v4
 lead the construction of a complex web service throughout various phases of development

-- process
+- developed each of the major components in stages with different teams
-- process
+- carried over and maintained codebase throughout the various iterations
-- outcomes
+- guided team members through challenges and concepts
-- outcomes
+- developed a reputation for quality code and dependability

 ## Bash Shell Clone - February, 2025

 https://github.com/chepeniv/atlas-shell_v2
 built a robust language interpretor for a subset of the bash language

 - decided on direct interpretation over a data structure approach to execute sets of complex instructions
 - built the interpreter in prototypes which where then incorporated together